niinNguyen/MathUtils-demo/README.md

-# Welcome to niin repository
+# Welcome to niin repository :grin: :grin:
 This is repository contains a simple Java application used for demostration of CI - Continuous Integration process, as a part of Introduction to Software Engineering course at FPT University, HCMC Campus

 ## You will find in this repo: